Yale-EEB723/syllabus/README.md

 - Identify two papers for next week
 - Walk through forking, cloning, and editing final project git repository.
 Make preliminary edits and push them.
+    - Add a few sentences for Goal and Data sections.
+Make a list of tools you plan to use in the Methods section.
+Send a pull request when you have added these stubs.
 - Explain how to finish alignment exercise from last class as an assignment
 - Discuss genome annotation notes